Wednesday, May 14, 2025

 How the Affordable Care Act (aka ObamaCare) makes Medicare penalties possible:

 It's an astonishing feat of slight of hand, really.
 The ACA mandated that people have and employers offer "creditable coverage."
 This means it must be "affordable" and offer "minimum essential coverage."
+"Affordable" is whatever they want it to mean.
+"Minimum essential coverage" is important medical coverage like single men having coverage for prenatal care.

 Most widowed people never think going on COBRA is a risk to their financial future because it's identical to the plan they were on when their spouse died.
 The reason COBRA doesn't meet the standard under the ACA is it's not "affordable."